 Chrome (Mac or Windows)

-Open Chrome Preferences, then click on Security and Privacy from the menu on the left of the page.
+Open Chrome.
+Navigate to Preferences, then click on Security and Privacy from the menu on the left of the page.
 From the list of options, click on Site Settings, then scroll down to Permissions.
 From this section, you can manage camera and microphone settings overall and per site.

 - Double-check that the correct Camera or Microphone device are selected from each of the respective dropdown menus.